Ksgz/evase-nextjs/content/pages/docs/about/index.md

 ---
 title: About
 excerpt: >-
-  Libris is a Unibit theme created for project documentations.
+  EVASE is a Unibit theme created for project documentations.
 You can use it for your project.
 seo:
   title: About